-No objection to the proposed thermal upgrades.
+No objection to the proposed thermal upgrades and authorise that the local authority should determine the applications for listed building consent as they think fit.
 The proposed vacuum double glazing is thinner than the existing single glazing.
 As such the glazing can easily be accommodated within the depth of the exiting timber frames and the original external aluminium beading can be reinstated in its existing location.
 The glass itself appears similar to the original, with the addition of small suction dots in the corners and tiny spacer dots throughout.
 The resulting impact on the appearance of the glazing is likely to be negligible.
 The other general works to prolong the life of the timber frames are likely to enhance the appearance of the windows, which are in general need of redecoration and refurbishment.
 Advise local authority to determine the application for listed building consent as they think fit.